 Free buses – all year round, for everyone.
 The buses provide extra space for bicycles and are pet-friendly.

-You can buy local products – different types of fruit jams, biscuits, and souvenirs – beautifully painted stones from the people’s front doors by putting the money into a jar.
+You can buy local products—different types of fruit jams, biscuits, and souvenirs—and beautifully painted stones from the people’s front doors by putting the money into a jar.

 Many locals don’t even lock their homes because the crime rate on the island is zero.

-The island, with its peacefulness, serenity, and lush nature is a suitable retreat for artists, painters, and writers.
-So, thinking about writing a novel?
+The island’s peacefulness, serenity, and lush nature are a suitable retreat for artists, painters, and writers.
+So, are you thinking about writing a novel?
 Aero might have the perfect setup for that.